dashjoin/djapp-wot/paper.md

 ### Implementation

+In this section, we describe the implementation of the features using the architecture presented above.

 #### Data Model

 The first step is to represent the TDs in the PostgreSQL database.
 We are using the following schema for that: